camilleanelli/big-store/README.md

 BigStore is an Appstore, deployed on Heroku, please check the link here: https://big-store.herokuapp.com/

-(To use the project I commited my .env file )
+(To run the project locally, I commited my .env file) The images will change when the links img of API will be accessible, I used placeholder instead.

 Ruby version: ruby 2.2.3
 Install rails version  5.0.2